Split ergativity: Nominative–accusative vs. ergative–absolutive

 The grammatical role of "Jane" is identical.
 In both cases, "Jane" is the subject.

-In ergative–absolutive languages (such as Basque and Georgian, or the Eskimo–Aleut and Mayan languages), there is a different pattern.
+In ergative–absolutive languages (such as Basque and Georgian, or the Eskaleut and Mayan languages), there is a different pattern.
 The patient (or target) of a transitive verb and the experiencer of an intransitive verb are treated the same grammatically.
-If the two sentences above were expressed in an ergative language, "John" in the former and "Jane" in the latter would be parallel grammatically.
+If the two sentences above were expressed in an ergative language, "Max" in the former and "Jane" in the latter would be parallel grammatically.
 Also, a different form (the ergative) would be used for "Jane" in the first sentence.

 For example, in the following Inuktitut sentences, the subject 'the woman' is in ergative case (arnaup) when occurring with a transitive verb, while the object 'the apple' (aapu) is in absolutive case.
 In the intransitive sentence, the subject 'the woman' arnaq is in absolutive case.